yashk1/dataengineering-zoomcamp/README.md

-# Data Engineering Zoomcamp 2024 (self paced)
+# Data Engineering Zoomcamp 2024

-Welcome to the Data Engineering Zoomcamp repository!
-This repository contains my materials and notes from the Data Engineering Zoomcamp course offered by [DataTalks.Club](https://datatalks.club/blog/data-engineering-zoomcamp.html).
+Welcome to the Data Engineering Zoomcamp!
+This repository contains my materials and notes from the Data Engineering Zoomcamp 2024 offered by [DataTalks.Club](https://datatalks.club/blog/data-engineering-zoomcamp.html).
 The course covers fundamental concepts, tools, and techniques in **Data Engineering**, equipping you with the skills necessary to build **data pipelines**, **manage large datasets**, and **optimize data workflows**.

 *Official course link:* [GitHub repository](https://github.com/DataTalksClub/data-engineering-zoomcamp/tree/main)